-You’ve surely seen the shocking images from Japan last week, including as Osaka’s Kansai International Airport was flooded during the passage of Typhoon Jebi (4 September 2018).
+You may have seen the shocking images from Japan in September 2018, including as Osaka’s Kansai International Airport was flooded during the passage of Typhoon Jebi (4 September 2018).
 The airport was built on an island of reclaimed land, and images also showed a ship that was smashed into the bridge serving as the main link to the airport, fracturing a highway lane and ripping away half the ship’s superstructure.

 Less prominent in the following news were reports of the airport being evacuated the next day.
 Some 3000 passengers and up to 2000 staff had been trapped there overnight, and most had to be transported by boats, with others carried on buses navigating the bridge lanes that remained undamaged.
 According to Japan Today, passengers complained the airport was under-prepared for such a disaster.
 Kansai International Airport, one of the busiest in Asia, had been crippled by the storm, and it could take a week before international flights resumed.

-To anyone concerned about Hong Kong’s plans for the East Lantau Metropolis (ELM) – which should be all of us, given the costs and ramifications – the clobbering of Kansai should give pause for thought as to whether the plans have merit, or are a Really Bad Idea.
+To anyone concerned about Hong Kong’s plans for the East Lantau Metropolis (ELM; later dubbed Lantau Tomorrow Vision) – which should be all of us, given the costs and ramifications – the clobbering of Kansai should give pause for thought as to whether the plans have merit, or are a Really Bad Idea.

 If you haven’t seen plans for the ELM, you can find them in a rather jaunty document from the Planning Department and the Development Bureau, titled Preliminary Concepts for the East Lantau Metropolis.
 This outlines ideas for creating one or two new islands in waters between Lantau and Victoria Harbour, and using these to create a new Core Business District and housing for up to 700,000 people.